gongminmin/ImpulseDrive/Doc/CapacitorBankModule.md

 `s = C * V / A = 0.00033 * 800 / 0.075 = 3.52`

-So it takes at least 3.52 seconds to charge the capacitor bank.
+So, it takes at least 3.52 seconds to charge the capacitor bank.

 **Status**: Small-scale board done, need experiments with other components, 50%.